iioannidis94/azuretopologyv2/README.md

 - **AI & Analytics**: AI Foundry, Azure OpenAI
 - **Management**: Azure Monitor

-Κάθε resource type συνοδεύεται από:
+Each resource type comes with:

 - default configuration
-- ενδεικτικό monthly cost
+- indicative monthly cost
 - icon mapping
 - category mapping
-- properties για editing από το UI
+- properties for UI editing

-### 3. Canvas interaction και productivity
+### 3. Canvas interaction and productivity

-- **Drag & drop** μετακίνηση στοιχείων
+- **Drag & drop** movement of elements
-- **Group drag** για μετακίνηση ολόκληρων containers μαζί με τα παιδιά τους
+- **Group drag** to move entire containers along with their children
-- **Pan & zoom** στον καμβά
+- **Pan & zoom** on the canvas
 - **Fit to screen**
-- **Grid layout** και **Radial layout**
+- **Grid layout** and **Radial layout**
 - **Inline rename**
 - **Theme toggle**
-- **Desktop και mobile panel navigation**
+- **Desktop and mobile panel navigation**

 ### 4. Undo / Redo history

-Η εφαρμογή περιλαμβάνει κανονικό history workflow:
+The application includes a standard history workflow:

 - **Undo**
 - **Redo**
 - keyboard shortcuts
-- υποστήριξη για αλλαγές όπως add, remove, move, rename και topology updates
+- support for changes like add, remove, move, rename, and topology updates

 ### 5. Cost awareness

-Υπάρχει ενσωματωμένο **Cost Estimator** που:
+There is a built-in **Cost Estimator** that:

-- υπολογίζει εκτιμώμενο μηνιαίο κόστος
+- calculates estimated monthly cost
-- ενημερώνεται δυναμικά καθώς αλλάζει το διάγραμμα
+- dynamically updates as the diagram changes
-- μπορεί να σε οδηγήσει στο **Azure Pricing Calculator**
+- can direct you to the **Azure Pricing Calculator**

 ### 6. Security posture visibility

-Το **Security Posture panel** δίνει άμεσο feedback για βασικά θέματα αρχιτεκτονικής, όπως:
+The **Security Posture panel** provides instant feedback on core architectural topics, such as:

-- πιθανές ελλείψεις σε network isolation
+- potential gaps in network isolation
-- missing private connectivity όπου έχει νόημα
+- missing private connectivity where it makes sense
-- best-practice προτάσεις για ορισμένους πόρους
+- best-practice recommendations for specific resources
-- συνοπτικό security score / health view
+- summary security score / health view

 ### 7. JSON import / export

-Μπορείς να:
+You can:

-- εξάγεις το τρέχον diagram σε **JSON**
+- export the current diagram to **JSON**
-- εισάγεις diagram από **JSON file**
+- import a diagram from a **JSON file**
-- κάνεις import από pasted JSON
+- import from pasted JSON
-- βλέπεις preview και validation πριν την αντικατάσταση του υπάρχοντος diagram
+- view a preview and validation before replacing the existing diagram
-- **merge** εισαγόμενα resources στο υπάρχον diagram (αντί για αντικατάσταση)
+- **merge** imported resources into the existing diagram (instead of replacing)

 ### 8. Azure inventory import

-Η εφαρμογή υποστηρίζει import από πραγματικό Azure inventory μέσω:
+The application supports importing from an actual Azure inventory via:

 - `az resource list`
 - `az graph query`
 - `Get-AzResource`

-Το import flow περιλαμβάνει:
+The import flow includes:

-- file upload ή paste JSON
+- file upload or JSON paste
-- preview πριν την εισαγωγή
+- preview before import
-- mapping Azure resource types σε supported visual resources
+- mapping Azure resource types to supported visual resources
-- ανακατασκευή hierarchy με βάση subscriptions, resource groups και network context
+- reconstructing the hierarchy based on subscriptions, resource groups, and network context
-- **merge option** για προσθήκη resources στο υπάρχον diagram χωρίς αντικατάσταση
+- **merge option** to add resources to the existing diagram without replacing it

 ### 9. IaC & artifact generation

-Μπορείς να παράγεις:
+You can generate:

-- **PNG** για documentation ή παρουσιάσεις
+- **PNG** for documentation or presentations
-- **JSON** για αποθήκευση / ανταλλαγή diagrams
+- **JSON** to save / exchange diagrams
 - **Azure PowerShell deployment script**
 - **Bicep template**

-Αυτό κάνει το εργαλείο χρήσιμο όχι μόνο για visualization αλλά και για **handover προς implementation**.
+This makes the tool useful not only for visualization but also for **handover to implementation**.

 ### 10. Template Gallery

-Η εφαρμογή περιλαμβάνει έτοιμα πρότυπα για γρήγορο ξεκίνημα:
+The application includes ready-made templates for a quick start:

 - **Hub & Spoke Basic**
 - **Multi-Region DR**